 - A. All Additional Surveying Services shall be borne at the Contractor's sole expense. - 1.
-Prices for Additional Surveying Services shall be as set forth on the "Authorization Form for Contractor Reimbursed Work" and "Acknowledgement of Contractor Reimbursed Standby Time", provided in Appendix G to the Contract Documents.

-- B. Additional Surveying Services include: - 1.
+Prices for Additional Surveying Services shall be as set forth on the "Authorization Form for Contractor Reimbursed Work" and "Acknowledgement of Contractor Reimbursed Standby Time". - B. Additional Surveying Services include: - 1.
 Re-staking - 2.
 Re-surveying of sub-standard work - 3.
 Re-surveying of work that has moved subsequent to as-built surveying - 4.
 Any surveying associated with Best Management Practices (BMPs) included in the Contractor's SWPPP - 5.
-Any surveying services not specifically delineated in this Section as Owner-provided surveying services
+Any surveying services not specifically delineated in this Section as Ownerprovided surveying services.